Droplet motion on chemically heterogeneous substrates with mass transfer. II. Three-dimensional dynamics: Introduction

-To avoid the complications of the analysis arising in the 2D counterpart where transcendental equations need to be solved for the contact point velocities \cite{Groves1,OLIVER2015}, we assume that the liquid flux vanishes at the contact line so that explicit expressions can be derived for the contact line velocity.
-While this assumption is not appropriate for describing mass loss through evaporation since the evaporative flux is maximized there \cite{Saxton2016,Savva2017,AJAEV2005}, we have shown in Ref.\ \cite{Groves1} that many of the interesting features observed in studies involving evaporating droplets are rather general, and characterize the dynamics captured by the present model.
-A key contribution of this work is that the more realistic 3D model allows us to make comparisons with experimental observations, so that features such as the stick-slip events observed by \citeauthor{Dietrich2015} for evaporating droplets \cite{Dietrich2015}, and the constant-radius and constant-angle modes observed by \citeauthor{Lam2002} for fluid pumping through a needle \cite{Lam2002}, can be explored by varying the parameters controlling the liquid flux and chemical heterogeneity.
+To avoid the complications of the analysis arising in the 2D counterpart where transcendental equations need to be solved for the contact point velocities \cite{Groves2021,OLIVER2015}, we assume that no fluid transfer occurs at the contact line so that explicit expressions can be derived for the contact line velocity.
+While this assumption is not appropriate for describing mass loss through evaporation since the evaporative flux is maximized there \cite{AJAEV2005,Saxton2016,Savva2017}, it is valid in other scenarios, e.g. when the liquid flux in the droplet is localized somewhere within its footprint.
+Besides, we have shown in Ref.\ \cite{Groves2021} that many of the interesting features observed in studies involving evaporating droplets are rather general, and characterize the dynamics captured by the present model.
+A key contribution of this work is that the more realistic 3D model allows us to make comparisons with experimental observations, so that features such as the stick-slip events observed by \citeauthor{Dietrich2015} for evaporating droplets \cite{Dietrich2015}, and the constant-radius and constant-angle modes observed by \citeauthor{Lam2002} for fluid pumping through a needle \cite{Lam2002}, can be explored by varying the parameters controlling mass transfer and chemical heterogeneity.

 This study is structured as follows.
 In Sec.\ \ref{3DSec_ProblemFormulation} we present the model and its assumptions.
 Using the method of matched asymptotic expansions in Sec.\ \ref{3DSec_MatchedAsymptotics}, we derive a reduced model for the motion of the contact line that consists of a set of integro-differential equations, which approximates the dynamics of the full model of Sec.\ \ref{3DSec_ProblemFormulation}.
-In Sec.\ \ref{3DSec_Results} the results of the analysis are scrutinized against numerical solutions to the governing partial differential equation (PDE) to extract insights on the interplay between mass flux and surface heterogeneities, contrasting, where appropriate, the results in Part I of this study.
+In Sec.\ \ref{3DSec_Results} the results of the analysis are scrutinized against numerical solutions to the governing partial differential equation (PDE) to extract insights on the interplay between mass transfer and surface heterogeneities, contrasting, where appropriate, the results in Part I of this study.
 Concluding remarks are offered in Sec.\ \ref{3DSec_Conclusion}.